ozontech/seq-ui/docs/en/02-configuration.md

 + **`options_passthrough`** *`bool`* *`default=false`*

   Instructs preflight to let other potential next handlers to process the OPTIONS method.
-Turn this on if you handles OPTIONS.
+Turn this on if you handles `OPTIONS`.

 ### Auth